carloskaustin/MHC-Datathon-Project/README.md

 2. MHC++ Datathon Presentation Slides.pdf
     - Full presentation slides used during the datathon, including visuals, key findings, and recommendations.

-3. MHC++ Datathon Condensed Video Presentation.mp4
-    - A short video summarizing the project, where the team explains the analysis and findings using a condensed version of the slides.

 ## 🧠 Lessons Learned

 1. Understand the dataset deeply by studying the data dictionary